uktrade/.github/SECURITY.md

 # Security Policy

-The Department for International Trade (DIT) secure UK and global prosperity by promoting and financing international trade and investment, and championing free trade.
-Read more about what we do on [GOV.UK](https://www.gov.uk/government/organisations/department-for-international-trade/about)
+The Department for Business and Trade (DBT) supports businesses to invest, grow and export, creating jobs and opportunities across the country.
+Read more about what we do on [GOV.UK](https://www.gov.uk/government/organisations/department-for-business-and-trade/about).

 ## Reporting a Vulnerability